iq-motion-control/iq-module-communication-doc/docs/clients/buzzer_control.rst

 Matlab
 ~~~~~~

-To use the Buzzer Contol in Matlab, all IQ communication code must be included in your path.
+To use the Buzzer Contol in Matlab, all Vertiq communication code must be included in your path.
 This allows
 the creation of a BuzzerControlClient object.
 See Table 5 for available messages.
 All message strings use
 the Short Names.
 All messages use the standard Get/Set/Save functions.